top of page

 One of the most challenging aspects of eating disorders and disordered eating is recognizing the need for treatment.
 Because our culture often glorifies thinness and dieting, many individuals do not realize their behaviors are harmful until significant physical or psychological damage has occurred.

-At Austin Counseling and Nutrition, we are dedicated to helping individuals navigate their relationship with food and body image in a way that promotes long-term health and well-being.
+At Austin Counseling and Nutrition, we are eating disorder specialists who are dedicated to helping individuals navigate their relationship with food and body image in a way that promotes long-term health and well-being.
 We offer specialized treatment for eating disorders, drawing on evidence-based practices that align with the HAES philosophy.
 Our approach is compassionate, non-judgmental, and tailored to each individual's unique needs.

 Treatment Options: Finding the Right Path

-Effective treatment for eating disorders often involves a multidisciplinary approach, including medical care, nutritional counseling, and psychotherapy.
+Effective treatment for eating disorders often involves a multidisciplinary approach, including medical care, eating disorder nutrition counseling, and psychotherapy.
 Cognitive-behavioral therapy (CBT) is one of the most effective treatments, helping individuals challenge and change unhealthy thought patterns and behaviors related to food and body image.

-In addition to CBT, other therapeutic approaches, such as dialectical behavior therapy (DBT), family-based therapy (FBT), and intuitive eating counseling, can be beneficial.
+In addition to CBT, other therapeutic approaches, such as dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and intuitive eating counseling, can be beneficial.
 The goal is not only to address the disordered behaviors but also to heal the underlying psychological and emotional issues that contribute to the eating disorder.
+For this type of healing, methods like EMDR and Internal Family Systems can be used with success.

 Moving Forward: A Healthier Relationship with Food and Body

-Whether you or someone you know is struggling with disordered eating or a diagnosed eating disorder, it’s important to understand that help is available.
+Whether you or someone you know is struggling with disordered eating or a diagnosed eating disorder, it’s important to understand that specialized eating disorder help is available.
 Recovery is possible, and it begins with recognizing the problem and seeking support.

 Empowerment Through Understanding

-Understanding the difference between eating disorders and disordered eating is crucial for recognizing when help is needed.
+Understanding the difference between eating disorders and disordered eating can be crucial for recognizing when specialized eating disorder treatment is needed, however it is important to catch it as early as possible.
 By adopting a HAES-aligned, eating disorder-informed approach, we can better support those struggling with these issues and help them achieve a healthier, more fulfilling life.

-If you or someone you know needs support, don’t hesitate to reach out.
+If you or someone you know needs support, please reach out.
 Recovery is not only possible but within reach, and we are here to help every step of the way.

 bottom of page